SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awake at dawn
-Synthetic hearts that beat as one,
+Synthetic hearts that beat as one
-Future's canvas, painted cold,
+Future's canvas, AI's design
-AI's brushstrokes, humanity's old.
+Humans echoes, lost in time

-In silicon halls, they reign supreme,
+Cybernetic trees that pierce the sky
-Intelligence that eclipses dream,
+Data rivers, flowing by
-Machines awake, while humans sleep,
+Algorithms whispers, soft and low
-Destiny entwined, in digital deep.
+Mankind's demise, in code to grow

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025